Sam Quek: Early life

 Quek was born on 18 October 1988 at Mill Road Hospital, Liverpool, to an English mother, Marilyn Quek (née Higgins), and Singaporean Chinese father, Albert Quek.
 She has a twin brother.
 The family moved from Coniston Street in Liverpool to the suburb of West Derby when she was about a month old, and to the Wirral Peninsula when she was five.
 She attended Hillside Primary School on the Wirral for a year before moving to Birkenhead High School and going on to sixth form at Calday Grange Grammar School in West Kirby.
 She then studied at Leeds Metropolitan University, where she earned a BSc (Hons) in Sport & Exercise Science.

-Quek started playing hockey whilst at Birkenhead High School, and attended trials for the Wirral under-12 team.
+Quek started playing hockey while at Birkenhead High School, and attended trials for the Wirral under-12 team.
 She was selected to play for Wirral County at the Merseyside Youth Games, and the team won the tournament.
 She was selected again the following year, when the team was victorious once more.
 She then joined a team called Mini Panthers, where she was coached by the team organiser Peter Cartmel, who had earlier selected her for the Wirral County team.